-There are a few reasons that have aimed to explain this tradition.
-First, there's the obvious notion symbolism of recycling a piece of your wedding into the celebration of your child.
-More commonly, there's sentiment and the superstition of good luck and prosperity that is believed to occur when couples enjoy a piece of their cake one year later.
+There are a few reasons that have aimed to explain this custom.
+First, there's the obvious symbolism of recycling a piece of your wedding into the celebration of your child.
+More commonly, there's sentiment, and the superstition of good luck and prosperity that is believed to occur when couples enjoy a piece of their cake one year later.
 Others say it's simply a way to bring a literal piece of your wedding day into your lives again on a momentous, celebratory occasion.
 Regardless of reason or belief, many newlyweds are faced with the task of properly preserving their cakes.

 How to Do It